Insight Treatment is Now Clear Behavioral Health!

 What is Alcohol Use Disorder?

-Alcohol use disorder (AUD) is a chronic, relapsing condition that is characterized by compulsive alcohol use, a loss of control over your alcohol intake, alcohol dependence, and a negative emotional state when not using alcohol:
+Alcohol use disorder (AUD) is a chronic, relapsing alcohol addiction condition that is characterized by compulsive alcohol use, a loss of control over your alcohol intake, alcohol dependence, and a negative emotional state when not using alcohol.

-AUD exists on a spectrum, with mild, moderate, and severe qualifiers.
-A formal diagnosis is typically made based on criteria outlined in the DSM, which include factors such as the amount and frequency of alcohol consumed, unsuccessful efforts to cut down or control drinking, and the presence of withdrawal symptoms.[6]
+AUD exists on a spectrum with mild, moderate, and severe qualifiers.
+A formal diagnosis is typically made based on criteria outlined in the DSM, which include factors such as the amount and frequency of alcohol consumed, unsuccessful efforts to cut down or control drinking, and the presence of withdrawal symptoms [6].
+Treatment for alcohol addiction often starts with alcohol detox, followed by inpatient rehab then outpatient addiction treatment programs.

-Alcohol use can become problematic when it starts to negatively impact various aspects of a person’s life, including their physical health, mental well-being, relationships, and daily functioning:
+Alcohol use can become problematic when alcohol affects various aspects of your life, including your physical health, mental well-being, relationships, and daily functioning, and if you find that you are binge drinking regularly or can’t stop drinking alcohol on your own [7].

-It’s important to note that even if someone doesn’t meet the criteria for a diagnosis of AUD their alcohol use may still be causing harm and therefore warrant further attention.
-This is especially true in the case of high-functioning alcoholics who may seem put together externally, however, struggle internally with mental health, physical health, and maintaining relationships.
+Even if you don’t meet the criteria for a diagnosis of AUD, your alcohol use may still be causing harm and, therefore, warrant further attention.
+This is especially true in the case of high-functioning alcoholics who may seem put together externally but struggle internally with mental health, physical health, and maintaining relationships.

 Biological Factors

-Biologically, both depression and alcohol use disorder involve alterations in neurotransmitter systems, such as serotonin and dopamine, which play key roles in regulating mood and reward pathways.
-Shared genetic vulnerabilities may also contribute to the co-occurrence of these conditions.
-Furthermore, depression can lead to social isolation and withdrawal, increasing the likelihood of alcohol use as a coping mechanism to alleviate loneliness or to feel more socially connected in social situations.[9]
+Biologically, both depression and alcohol use disorder involve alterations of the brain’s neurotransmitter systems, such as serotonin and dopamine, which play key roles in regulating mood and reward pathways.
+Genetics may also contribute to the co-occurrence of these conditions.

 Impaired Judgment and Impulsivity

-What Can I Do if I Need Help With Depression and Alcohol Use?
+What to Do if You Need Help with Depression and Alcohol Use

-If you’re grappling with co-occurring depression and alcohol use then it’s important to remember that help is available.
-Taking proactive steps can make a significant difference in your journey toward recovery.
-Reaching out for help is a great first step that can lead you to receiving the treatment for depression or substance abuse treatment you need.
+If you’re grappling with co-occurring depression and alcohol use, remember that help is available.
+Taking steps toward getting support can make a significant difference in your journey toward recovery.
+Reaching out for help is a great first step that can lead you to receive the treatment for depression or substance abuse treatment you need.

 Reach Out for Support